geo-rao/esip-ml-tutorials/README.md

 - To use R Notebook via Binder project, simply click on the _**launch binder**_ button on this page, you will be redirected to a virtual environment supported via [binder project](mybinder.org).
 You can then directly run/view the code in the virtual environment.
 To use it locally, you will need to save a copy of the notebook to your local environment and install required R packages used in the notebook.

-- To use Jupyter notebook via Google Colaboratory, simply click on the notebook link.
-You will be redirected to a notebook in Google Colaboratory virtual environment.
-Please **save a copy** to your own google drive before running the code.
+- To use Jupyter notebook via Google Colaboratory, simply click on the **launch_Colab**_ button on this page, you will be redirected to a virtual environment supported via [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=GJBs_flRovLc).
+You will need to click on the _**Connect**_ button on the top right corner.
+To use it locally, you will need to save a copy of the notebook to your local environment and install required R packages used in the notebook.

 ## Classification